ma08/ma08.github.com/_posts/2015-03-14-XKCD-Lock-using-i3lock-and-xautolock.md

 }
 {% endhighlight %}

-It worked flawlessly excpet for `http://xkcd.com/404/`.
+It worked flawlessly except for `http://xkcd.com/404/`.
 Cheeky bastards.
 Most of the downloaded images were in `jpg` and `png` formats.
 There were a few gifs which I didn't consider for `i3lock`.
 They must have made a switch from jpg to png midway through the jig.